 After our visit to the palace we went to Potsdam, a nice little village with cobble stoned streets and old houses, where you could buy a sausage-in-a-bun with mustard.
 Then it was back to Berlin.

 As the Holocaust featured so much for me on this tour, I have to say something about Berlin’s holocaust memorial.
 We drove past it in the bus, and Pete took the picture with his tablet.
 There’s no immediate recognition of what this thing is – it looks like a collection of packing cases, or shipping containers, arranged in lines over several acres – 4.7 of them, as it happens.
 “What’s that?”
 I asked.

 “The Holocaust memorial,” the guide said.
 “Kids use it to jump around and take selfies.”

 I’ll finish this post with one small observation.
-The Nazis killed about 6 million Jews, but they deliberately targeted many other groups, as listed in this article from the US Holocaust Memorial Museum site.
+The Nazis killed about 6 million Jews, but they deliberately targeted many other groups – homosexuals, gypsies, Jehovah’s Witnesses, people with intellectual disabilities – as listed in this article from the US Holocaust Memorial Museum site.
 If you require context to absorb those figures, in 1938 the population of Australia was about 6.8 million people.
-The Nazi regime deliberately murdered many more than the whole population of Australia.
+The Nazi regime deliberately murdered many more than the whole population of Australia at that time.

 And here, dear reader, I will leave behind talk of the Holocaust.
 From Berlin we travelled to Prague, and from there home.
 But before we left Europe there was one last unfortunate event.
 That’s for next time.